winitzki/scall/tutorial/programming_dhall.md

 Suppose `F` is a bifunctor; that is,  `F a b` is covariant with respect to both `a` and `b`.
 Then we may define   recursive functors `C` and `D` by `C a = LFix (F a)` and `D a = GFix (F a)`.
-In this section, we will show that the functor `D` is applicative as long as `F` has   certain  `zip`-like method adapted for bifunctors.
+In this section, we will show that the functor `D` is applicative as long as `F` has   certain  `zip`-like methods adapted for bifunctors.
 The more difficult case of the functor `C` will be treated in the next section.

 As it turns out, there are several possible ways of defining a `zip`-like method for bifunctors, and each of those possibilities has its uses.